-All assignments and weekly module sheets will be posted in Moodle.
+All assignments, announcements and weekly module sheets are posted in Moodle.

 This course provides experience in written expression of ideas in expository prose with emphasis on the development of ideas, awareness of audience, and clarity.
 The course focuses on the writing process, patterns of writing, development of ideas, precise expression, critical thinking, and research skills.
 My ultimate goal is for you to become competent and confident writers.
 This requires PRACTICE.
 You will be expected to write daily and produce polished/published pieces monthly.

 In addition to composition techniques, this class will study the structure and function of the English language: mechanics, usage and grammar.